iamasink/miniblocks/README.md

 silly minecraft datapack using the new interaction and block display entities :3

-requires 1.19.4+
+requires 1.21.4+

-you should backup your world incase it gets fucked up (it shouldn't but you never know)
+I'd suggest you backup your world because maybe something will break (it shouldn't but its good practice!)

 run `/function miniblocks:grid` to spawn a plane of miniblocks where you're standing, with the block you're holding.
 also you can do `/execute align xyz run function miniblocks:summon` to spawn a single mini block aligned to the corner
+there is also `/function miniblocks:player-mini` and `/function miniblocks:player-normal` to resize yourself and revert to normal respectively

 you can only place other mini blocks by clicking on another
 everything else should be self explanatory